Forest V Kapo

 LIVE DREAMS: ANCESTRY - LIVE ON-THE-LINE

-Nisha Madhan (Basement Theatre, NZ)
+Nisha Madhan (Basement Theatre, Aotearoa)

 Works that channel forgotten, stolen or repressed creativity through remembering one’s ancestry.